TheKingAde/CLIA/README.md

-# codeGuru
+# CLIA - Command Line Interface Assistant
-codeGuru is a Python script that leverages the Google PaLM (Probabilistic and Logical Modeling) API to generate text responses based on user input or content provided in files.
+CLIA is a Python script that leverages the Google PaLM (Probabilistic and Logical Modeling) API to generate text responses based on user input or content provided in files.
 It provides both command-line and interactive modes for convenient use.

 # Requirements
 Python 3.x